Infectious Diseases Epidemiology

 4. Antibiotic prescribing

-The unit collaborates with the Pharmacy Department at Alfred Health to improve antibiotic prescribing.
-This includes the evaluation of hospital wide interventions to influence prescriber behaviour, to the evaluation of pharmacokinetic modelling software to individualize drug dosing.
+The Unit collaborates with the Pharmacy Department at Alfred Health to improve antibiotic prescribing.
+This includes the evaluation of hospital wide interventions to influence prescriber behaviour, to the evaluation of pharmacokinetic modelling software to individualise drug dosing.
 Recent projects have demonstrated a reduction in broad spectrum antibiotic use following the introduction of a rapid audit and feedback system, and have demonstrated the feasibility of pharmacokinetic software to predict drug doses.

 5. Healthcare associated infections

-The unit is linked to the Infection Prevention and Healthcare Epidemiology Unit at Alfred Health.
+The Unit is linked to the Infection Prevention and Healthcare Epidemiology Unit at Alfred Health.
 Recent projects have looked at the risks of contact isolation in patients with multiresistant organisms, interventions to reduce colonisation with multiresistant organisms, and the epidemiology of healthcare infections.

 6. Influenza surveillance

-The Unit was involved in setting up FluCAN, a national sentinel surveillance system for severe influenza in conjunction with the Alfred Hospital and the Australian National University.
+Prof Allen Cheng leads FluCAN, a national sentinel surveillance system for severe influenza in conjunction with the Alfred Hospital and the Australian National University.
 Currently, this system conducts sentinel surveillance at 21 hospitals nationally to provide data in real time to public health authorities.
 Recent studies have estimated influenza vaccine effectiveness against hospitalization with severe influenza.
 Visit the FluCAN website.

-7. Vaccination issues
+7. Vaccination issues and infectious disease notifications

 Some of our recent / current projects